Burgyn/MMLib.SwaggerForOcelot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please use Discussions page.**
+If you have question or feature request, please use [new Discussions page](https://github.com/Burgyn/MMLib.SwaggerForOcelot/discussions).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]